 Newcastle Skeptics

-Join us from 7.30 pm on Wednesday 1st of April in the Library at the Town Wall on Pink Lane, near Newcastle Central Station, to meet fellow skeptics and to shape the future of skepticism in the North East.
+Join us from 7.30pm on Tuesday 2nd June in The Library at the Town Wall on Pink Lane (near Newcastle Central Station) to meet fellow Toon skeptics.

 Past events archive